mihirmodak/fire-cb-2021-training/navigation.md

 Go ahead and enter the `pwd` command.
 This stands for **p**rint **w**orking **d**irectory and will do what the name advertises, print your current position in the filesystem to the screen.
 In my case, it prints `/home/jgoodson`.
 This is my home folder and is what `~` represents for me.
 If at any point things aren't working like you expect, especially when providing paths to files you know exist, use `pwd` to find out if you are where you think you are.

 Since we've talked so much about being in a particular place, there must be a way to move around, to change where you are.
-The primary command for moving around on Unix systems is `c`d or change directory.
+The primary command for moving around on Unix systems is `cd` or change directory.
 This is a simple command that usually takes a single argument, a path where we want to move to.
 In this case, we should run the following command to move to a prepared toy directory that will be used for the rest of this section

 ```bash
 $ cd /shared/module1